 One exception to the hearsay rule in Texas that might apply to police reports is the exception for public records.
 According to Texas Rules of Evidence § 803(8), public records might include records of a public office’s activities, matters that the office observes and has a duty to report, and factual findings from a legally authorized investigation.
 Additionally, public records cannot be admitted if they lack trustworthiness.

 Police reports often fit the definition of public records.
 Generally, a police report in Arlington, TX is admissible as a public record if it is based on information or events personally witnessed by the officer who wrote the report.
-Our Dallas personal injury attorneys can help you work to admit the report and hopefully get you the compensation you need.
+Our Dallas personal injury attorneys can help you admit the report and, hopefully, get you the compensation you need.

 Another possible exception to the hearsay rule is found under Texas Rules of Evidence § 803(6) and records of regularly conducted activity.
 According to the rule, these records must be made at or near the time of the event being recorded, kept as part of regularly conducted business, and a part of normal business practices.
-The word “business” here is defined broadly and includes every kind of organized activity or group, and they do not necessarily have to function as a business for profit.
+The word “business” here is defined broadly to include any organized activity or group, and they do not necessarily have to function as a business for profit.

 Police records can sometimes be admitted into evidence under the business records exception.
 Police records are a normal function of law enforcement, often made close in time to accidents, and are based on reliable information from people with first-hand knowledge of the accident.